maggie-lee/election-night-results-tutorial/README.md

 - Use code hosted on Github to read the state-published election results
 - Use code hosted on Github to parse those results into a .csv file and a .json file
 - Create graphs on Datawrapper that pull data from the .csv and .json files
+- Embed those Datawrapper graphs on your website

 **Ingredients:**
 1. A Github account
 2. A [Datawrapper](https://www.datawrapper.de) account